SirPepe/shed/docs/modules/iterable.md

 # Module: iterable

-Iterable utilities.
-Use this module by importing `@sirpepe/shed/iterable`.
+Utilities for iterable objects.
+Use this module by importing from from `@sirpepe/shed/iterable` or `@sirpepe/shed`.

 ## Table of contents